Zenika/CAO-App-archi-Tutorial-course/V2/README.md

 ## Context

-Your new business is looking good, you just hired 2 new collaborators, one to help with the customers requests on bookings, one to manage the money side of things, making bills and sending them to customers
+Your new business is looking good, you just hired 2 new collaborators, one to help with the customers requests on bookings, one to manage the money side of things, making bills and sending them to customers.
+Additionnaly, your salesman asks for a mobile app to check the state of your <insert_your_product> state when the user get it back

 ## What you need to produce